 This operation only moves the external files to a different drive.
-To move a textbase to a different SQL Server, see "Example of When You May Use the Back Up Textbases Function for Purposes Other Than for a Backup" on page 30.
+To move a textbase to a different SQL Server, see "Example of When You May Use the Back Up Textbases Function for Purposes Other Than for a Backup" on page 29.

 - 1. Copy the textbase to its new location, then delete the old textbase, following the procedures explained above.
 Do not delete the user file unless you have given the textbase a new name. - 2.
 If the textbase that you moved is a secondary textbase (that is, a textbase that is accessed indirectly through a Link field in a primary textbase), open the primary textbase (the one that contains the Link field), and redefine the link definition (by editing the textbase structure), so it points to the moved textbase.
+Note: This is NOT necessary if all primary and linked textbases are moving to the new folder AND the links were defined without path names.